Fudan-iGEM/2024-wiki/src/description.md

 Facing with the pressing issues of heavy metal pollution and resource depletion, our projects have focused on using synthetic biology to tackle nickel emissions and recycling.

-We have developed a symbiotic system involving *E. coli* and cyanobacteria to **recover nickel** from industrial wastewater, transforming it into **harmless microparticles.** Our project, **Microparticle Integration for Nickel Extraction and Reusable Applications (MINERAL)**, not only addresses current nickel pollution but also aims to meet the increasing demand for sustainable nickel recovery in the near future.
+We have developed a symbiotic system involving *E. coli* and cyanobacteria to **recover nickel ions** from industrial wastewater, reduce them to its neutral state, and transform them into **harmless microparticles**.

+Our project, **Microparticle Integration for Nickel Extraction and Reusable Applications (MINERAL)**, not only addresses current nickel pollution but also aims to meet the increasing demand for sustainable nickel recovery in the near future.

 <div style="text-align: center;" id="fig4">
     <img src="https://static.igem.wiki/teams/5115/test/yagi.jpg" style='width:50%'>